-Join Scott Onstott for an in-depth discussion in this video Setting options and configuring page setup for new layouts, part of Documenting AutoCAD 3D Models.
+Join Scott Onstott for an in-depth discussion in this video Setting options and configuring page setup for new layouts, part of AutoCAD: Documenting 3D Models.

 - One of the ways that you can create documentation of a 3D model is to view it from different vantage points, through viewports.
 Viewports live in paper space, so we need to create a layout that will hold these viewports first.
 To start in that process, let's alter some of the program options.
 Type "op," Enter, for Options.
 Click on the Display tab, and check "Display Layout and Model tabs" if it's not already selected.